doriaxengine/doriax-docs/docs/editor/structure.md

 A scene can reference other scenes as **child scenes** so they load and run together as one [scene stack](../manual/scenes-and-entities.md#scene-stacks).
-Child scene nodes appear above the parent's entities, tinted to set them apart.
+Child scene nodes appear above the parent's entities, tinted soft teal to set them apart.

 **Add a child scene** in one of two ways: